OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/28 September 2002.md

 - Home is where the heart is.
 - The mission in this realm warrants physical preservation to complete responsibilities to humanity.
 - Souls should open their eyes; awakening is imminent.
+- Real learning is through interaction with the world and striving to see the spirit in all things.

 ---

 ## Cosmic Structure & Densities